 Regular follow-ups with the dietitian, and medical team, will monitor your or your child’s growth (height and weight, if applicable), health, epilepsy, and if there is a need for any change to anti-seizure medication (ASM), such as changing to sugar-free versions.
 If the diet is followed carefully, individuals do not put on weight, or lose weight inappropriately.

 You may be given a diary to record the number and type of seizures you or your child has while on the diet.
 As food can affect how we feel or act, you may be asked to note any changes in your or your child’s mood, alertness and overall behaviour.
 It usually takes at least three months to see whether the diet is effective.
-The length of time the diet is followed may vary, but if an individual remains seizure-free, has fewer seizures, or maintains other benefits, such as improved quality of life, they may consider (with their medical team), slowly coming off the diet after two years.

 How is the diet monitored?

 Constipation is common, partly due to a lack of fibre.
-This can be easily treated.
-Hunger, vomiting and lack of energy are also common at the start of the treatment, but these may decrease with time and may be avoided with careful monitoring.
+This can easily be treated.
+Hunger, vomiting and lack of energy are also common at the start of treatment, but these tend to decrease with time and may be avoided with careful monitoring.
+Many people report an increase in energy and feeling more alert once they are used to the diet.

 Further information